nvthielen81/Netware/build book/onenote.md

-How to make Ye'our , own os.                                                         *   pgz 1.
+How to make Ye'our , own os.                                                            pgz 1.
 ------------------------------------------------------------------------------------------------
 The apelented of the code is to handle device notifications.
-Is hady to use. and penliedlie for the communety. the momend that i, thoudt to get a own os, came from shool wher the teling of o words from letter en s of nummers . and by, dowing home work.
+Is handy to use. and penliedlie for the communenty. the momend that i, thoudt to get a own os, came from shool wher the teling of o words from letter en s of nummers . and by, dowing home work.

 ------------------------------------------------------------------------------------------------------
-For the computer to work like a PM post meschesche device. and the AM atom machine or computer , so you persal maschine The use a component in the computer call bios wher all the interucsion ar regsterd after power on.
+For the computer to work like a PM post meschesche device.
+The uis a component in the computer calld bios wher al the interucsion ar regsterd after power on .
+AM atoom moduleare divice like a modem or a or a telefoon.

-To call send a call's the data from the bios that work whit i2c system and 00 to FF. or 0b(ase-aders) bits 00000000 or 111111111 that is the IBM inix arry base emachine aderses. the key aders of a
+To call send a call the data from the bios that work whit i2c system and 00 to FF.
+The BIOS is a PHP post , Humen phone. the work in 8bits / 16 bit date bus system. whit base aderses that can cange over echter per-fix-prosesor in the futher.

 Build the disk installer for the device!